ID Missoula MT Zone Forecast

 Including the cities of Shoup, Salmon, and Leadore

-winds 15 to 20 mph with gusts to around 30 mph in the afternoon.
+South winds 15 to 20 mph with gusts to around 30 mph.

 .FRIDAY...Sunny.
 Highs in the 70s.